TosbackCgusBridge-Bot/CGUs-versions/Sierratradingpost/Privacy Policy.md

 At Sierra Trading Post, we want you to be completely satisfied with your purchase.
 If you have any concerns about the item(s) you have received, please return the item(s) as soon as possible.
 We will make it right!
 Learn more about us!

-Return Policy
+365-Day Return Policy

-Please return any items as soon as possible.
-It is important that all items be checked for fit, color, missing pieces or damage that occurred during shipment prior to use of the product.
+You have one full year from the date of purchase to make an exchange, return or replacement.
+Items must be returned in clean, sellable condition.

 *   Products returned within six (6) months of the order date will be refunded by original payment method
 *   Products returned six (6) months or more after the order date will be refunded by merchandise credit
+*   Make every effort to inspect items for fit, color, missing pieces or damage prior to use
+*   Include all hangtags and original packaging where possible

 For U.S. customer convenience, there is a prepaid UPS return shipping label included within your original order.
-Returns for refund will be subject to a $6.95 return shipping fee ($10.95 will be charged for AK, HI, all U.S. territories and possessions.
-This fee covers return shipping from you to us.)
+Returns for refund will be subject to a $6.95 return shipping fee ($10.95 will be charged for AK, HI).
+This fee covers return shipping from you to us.

+Condition of Returns

+*   Items with damage caused by misuse are not eligible for return
+*   Items that cannot be returned will be clearly marked on the website
+*   Swimwear and undergarments must be returned in unused condition
+*   We cannot accept merchandise that has been altered in any way
+*   Any items not meeting the above criteria will be returned at the customer’s expense

 Exchange and Replacement Products